 Meghan Healy-Clancy is an Assistant Professor of History at Bridgewater State University in Bridgewater, Massachusetts, where she teaches African and world history.
 She is also a Non-Resident Fellow at the Du Bois Institute at Harvard University's Hutchins Center for African and African American Research, and she serves on the Program Coordinating Committee for the North Eastern Workshop on Southern Africa.
 She holds a Ph.D. in African Studies (2011) and an A.M. in History (2007) from Harvard, and an A.B. in History (2005) from the University of Chicago.

 Healy-Clancy is a committed and creative teacher-scholar, who especially enjoys working with BSU's many future public educators.
-Healy-Clancy teaches the core curriculum course on World History since 1500, as well as upper-level courses in African history: The Making of Modern Africa; Africa in the Medieval and Early Modern World; Women and Gender in African History; African Cities; Southern African History; and Apartheid and the Anti-Apartheid Movement.
+Healy-Clancy teaches the core curriculum course on World History since 1500, as well as upper-level courses in African history: The Making of Modern Africa; Africa in the Medieval and Early Modern World; Gender in African History; African Cities; Southern African History; and Apartheid and the Anti-Apartheid Movement.
 In January 2017, she co-led an interdisciplinary study abroad course in Durban and Cape Town: History, Memory, and Democracy in South Africa.
 In spring 2017, she served as the interim coordinator for BSU's interdisciplinary programs in Women's and Gender Studies and GLBT Studies.
 Before coming to Bridgewater, Healy-Clancy was a postdoctoral lecturer in Harvard's program in Social Studies (2011-2015), with co-appointments in Women, Gender, and Sexuality Studies (2013-2015) and History and Literature (2011-2014).
 There she developed several interdisciplinary courses on African and global history, and she advised a dozen senior honors thesis projects.
 She also taught the research methods and writing seminar in the Harvard Extension School, where she enjoyed working with diverse, often non-traditional students.
 Her teaching and advising at Harvard were recognized with several prizes, including the university-wide Star Prize for Excellence in Advising in 2015, and her students have gone on to careers including teaching, writing, research, public service, law, medicine, and business.